abougouffa/minemacs/docs/packages.md

 * `bitbake`: A set of Emacs modes for various Yocto/Bitbake file formats

 ## `me-experimental`
-* `lspce`: LSP Client for Emacs implemented as a module using Rust

 ## `me-extra`
 * `crux`: A Collection of Ridiculously Useful eXtensions for Emacs